Jarrio/haxe-react-native-firebase/README.md

 import "@react-native-firebase/auth";
 import "@react-native-firebase/firestore";
 ```
-This will allow the `auth` and `firestore` modules to the project for more modules go to <https://invertase.io/oss/react-native-firebase/v6> and follow existing extern structure to integrate!
+This will include the `auth` and `firestore` modules in the project.
+For other modules and setup instructions go to <https://invertase.io/oss/react-native-firebase/v6> and follow existing extern structure to integrate!

 ---